 But William Clark was only thirteen years old when the first edition of the American Spelling Book appeared in 1783, and his formal schooling was nearly at an end, so he simply followed the old rule for the rest of his life.
 While some of his solutions were obvious, such as "looner" for "lunar," words from foreign languages were exceptional challenges.
 He invented 14 different spellings of the name of Sacagawea's husband, Charbonneau, and 27 renderings of the name of the Indians the French had called Sioux.
 Perhaps his most valiant struggle was with the very word dictionary, upon which the ink in his pen nearly congealed with frustration and disgorged . . .
 Deckinsary.2

-He might have learned better, but in 1784 Clark's family moved from Virginia, where the landed gentry were traditionally well educated, to Kentucky, which was then the Western frontier of the United States.
-William was only fourteen, which was a bad time to have one's formal education interrupted.
+e might have learned better, but in 1784 his family moved from Virginia, where the landed gentry were traditionally well educated, to Kentucky, which was then the virtual Western frontier of the United States.
+He was only fourteen, which was a bad time to have one's formal education interrupted.
 Actually, terminated is a better word in this instance, for the basic demands of frontier subsistence overrode all other concerns.
 Nevertheless, William Clark was a highly intelligent man, and in terms of the practical knowledge required to make his way in the wilderness, to lead men, and to succeed in the world of frontier politics, he was highly educated and consummately effective.

 William Clark was born in Virginia in 1770.
 He enlisted in the army at age 19, and served under General Anthony Wayne.
 After rising to the rank of captain, he left the army in 1796 to devote his full attention to the management of the family's large land-holdings in Kentucky and Indiana.
 Around 1800 he spent some time on the east coast in the orbit of his friends Thomas Jefferson and Meriwether Lewis.